iOS 15 Problems: 5 Things You Need to Know

 The early list of iOS 15 problems includes some very common issues. iPhone users are having trouble downloading and installing the new operating system.
 If your iOS 15 installation gets stuck, try hard resetting your phone.
 This typically resolves the issue.

-We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, abnormal battery drain, issues with first and third-party apps, iMessage issues, Wi-Fi problems, Bluetooth problems, CarPlay issues, lockups, freezes, and crashes.
+We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, abnormal battery drain, issues with first and third-party apps, iMessage issues, Wi-Fi problems, a bug that’s deleted saved photos, Bluetooth problems, CarPlay issues, lockups, freezes, and crashes.

+iPhone users who have moved up to iOS 15 are complaining about touch issues where the display doesn’t respond to swipes and gestures.
+This issue appears fairly widespread and we’ve noticed it on an iPhone 12 Pro.

+Spotify’s acknowledged that its app is causing abnormal battery drain and overheating on iOS 14.8 and iOS 15 and it promises a fix for the issues in the near future.

-Again, this is an early list and we expect the list of iOS 15 problems to grow as more people transition over from iOS 14.
+Again, this is an early list and we expect the list of iOS 15 problems to grow as more people transition from iOS 14 over to iOS 15.

 If you haven’t downloaded iOS 15 yet, we recommend preparing your iPhone for the download.
 Some prep work ahead of time can help you avoid major headaches.